adiasg/agentsmd/docs/PRD.md

   - Recognise `{{ name }}` patterns and replace them with the contents of the first template file discovered in `~/.agentsmd/templates/<name>`.
   - Attempt to load both `<name>` and `<name>.md`, preferring whichever exists first.
 This keeps `.md` optional while encouraging Markdown naming for editor tooling.
   - Missing templates emit a warning and leave the token untouched so developers can fix their library without losing context.
+  - Template rendering formatting guidelines:
+    - If there is prefix content, ensure a single blank line between prefix content and the template content.
+    - If there is suffix content, ensure a single blank line between template content and the suffix content.
+Else, ensure a trailing newline at the end of the template content.

 ---